Gluten-Free Weekly Menu Dec 18, 2017

 This is going to be a fun food week for us in the kitchen.
 I have the time and Brett’s work has calmed down so we are going cook up some of our favorite dishes that are a little more complicated, like Gumbo and King Ranch Chicken Casserole.
 Mmmm.

-And I saw a video for spinach artichoke pizza circulating so we are totally trying to make that with my recipe for Healthified Spinach Artichoke Dip!
+And I saw a video for spinach artichoke pizza circulating so we are totally trying to make that with my recipe for the best healthified artichoke spinach dip!
 Mmmm.
 That will be perfect for Meatless Monday this week.

 And we are making my faux Béarnaise sauce with steaks again on Christmas eve.